 Shin splints are a painful and burdening condition for anyone who is physically active.
-At My FootDr we aim to help patients live a healthy and active lifestyle without pain.
+At My FootDr, we aim to help patients live a healthy and active lifestyle without pain.

-Shin splints is a common complaint amongst athletes, especially in running-based sports which involve multi-directional movements such as AFL, soccer, rugby, basketball and netball.
+Anyone that is physically active is vulnerable to shin splints, especially if you participate in running-based sports which involve multi-directional movements such as AFL, soccer, rugby, basketball and netball.
 The stopping, starting and changing of direction can place extra stress on the joints, muscles and ligaments of the feet and legs.

 How we help with shin splints

 The first aim of treatment is to relieve strain on the muscle using Rest, Ice, Compression and Elevation (RICE).
-Ice application should only be applied in 20 minutes intervals, using a damp cloth between your skin and the ice.
+Ice should only be applied in 20 minutes intervals, using a damp cloth between your skin and the ice.

 My FootDr’s treatment tips for shin splints

-Rest, ice, stretch and listen to your body
+- Rest, ice, stretch and listen to your body

-Choose the right footwear for your feet
+- Choose the right footwear for your feet

-Wear custom foot orthotics if prescribed by your Podiatrist
+- Wear custom foot orthotics if prescribed by your Podiatrist

 - Commit to your tailored treatment program and follow the advice